Posts

 Image

 The trip to Market Drayton was preceded by 2 nights in an Air B&B in Shrewsbury.
 Our apartment was in a well-to-do leafy street about a 25-minute walk to the town centre.
-Houses in our street - They were all of this standard or above.
-Shrewsbury had many buildings dating back to the 16th century including this coffee shop Some buildings have a noticeable lean however they are made of solid oak posts and beams and don't seem to be going anywhere.
+Houses in our street.
+They were all of this standard or above.
+Shrewsbury had many buildings dating back to the 16th century including this coffee shop Some buildings have a noticeable lean however they are made of solid oak posts and beams that don't seem to be going anywhere.
 The River Severn.
 The left bank was designated private and the right side was for plebs like us.

 93. Skenfrith and Surrounding Areas - Wales